yhyu/agentic-text2sql/README.md

 The experiment try to answer open domain business questions described in natural language through SQL queries to retrieve data from business databases.

 ## Prerequisites
-- The experiment leverage [CrewAI](https://www.crewai.com/) to build the agentic RAG pipeline.
+- The experiment leverage [CrewAI](https://www.crewai.com/) framework to build the agentic RAG pipeline.
 - [Spider](https://yale-lily.github.io/spider) dataset is used to test the pipeline.
 - [Chroma](https://www.trychroma.com/) is used as a vector database.
-- Regarding text embedding model, we use [gte-large-en-v1.5](https://huggingface.co/Alibaba-NLP/gte-large-en-v1.5).
-(Chroma also has built-in text embedding model.)
+- Text embedding model: [gte-large-en-v1.5](https://huggingface.co/Alibaba-NLP/gte-large-en-v1.5).
+(Chroma also supports default built-in text embedding model which is [SentenceTransformer](https://www.sbert.net/) all-MiniLM-L6-v2 model.)
 - LLM: OpenAI [gpt-3.5-turbo](https://platform.openai.com/docs/models/gpt-3-5-turbo)
 - The experiment runs on CPU only, no GPU is required.